Python Errors & Exception Handling Tutorial

 - We can catch exceptions with a try block, and handle them in an except block.

-- An error is raised with the raise keyword.
+- Errors and warnings are raised with the raise keyword.